baumlab/open-science-project/ideas.md

 Also, they have really awesome visualizations.
 It seems like we could incorporate this data into a larger question about publishing trends/science globally.
 (If you think of any more specific ideas/questions, add them here!)

 We would need to check with them via [email] (scimagojr@scimago.es) to confirm if there are any additional requirements for using this data, although they appear open access online, and include a citation for using the data in publications.

+### Meeting (JMI, JPWR, DC) 27March17
+Going forward: come up with specific ideas/questions for each idea (#8 aquarium fish, #9 scientific publishing) and then discuss!
+Need to download the specific data for each one, JPWR is contacting the aquarium fish people to get the full csv.